gfranzini/tracer-manual/system-prerequisites.md

 ## Install Apache Ant \(Linux\)

 Apache Ant is a build system used to create an executable program.
-Among its many benefits[^1], Ant allows to execute sequences of tasks from an XML file, typically called `build.xml`.
+Among its [many benefits](http://ant.apache.org/manual/index.html), Ant allows to execute sequences of tasks from an XML file, typically called `build.xml`.
 Apache Ant is used to compile TRACER’s source code into an executable program \(see _Compiling TRACER_\).

 **If you install TRACER on a Linux system**, you can use package managers such as `dnf` or `apt-get` to install Apache Ant.
 The benefit of using your system’s package manager is that new releases of Ant will be automatically installed when performing an update.
 To install Apache Ant with `apt-get` type the following command: